IDAES/idaes-pse/docs/source/core/control_volume.rst

 * add_geometry
 * add_state_blocks
 * add_reaction_blocks
-* add_meterial_balances
+* add_material_balances
 * add_energy_balances
 * add_momentum_balances
 * apply_transformation

-To determine what terms are required for the balance equations, the Control Volume expects the Unit Model to have the following configuration argumnets, which are used as arguments to the methods above.
+To determine what terms are required for the balance equations, the Control Volume expects the Unit Model to have the following configuration arguments, which are used as arguments to the methods above.

 * dynamic
 * has_holdup